 Nursing is a highly esteemed profession but still has its negative aspects.
-Because of the demanding and stressful nature of the job, many nurses have fallen in the traps of substance abuse.
+Because of the demanding and stressful nature of the job, many nurses have fallen in the trap of substance abuse.
 On shows like 'Nurse Jackie', this unfortunate truth is made known to the public but the problem is more prevalent than most people realize.

 "It has been estimated that 10 to 15 percent of all nurses in the United States are addicted to some type of illegal or controlled substance," explained Art Zwerling, MS, MSN, CRNA, FAAN, a nurse anesthetist educator and member of the peer assistance program at the American Association of Nurse Anesthetists.